filthz/fact-worker-public/README.md

 <h2>Update from a previous version</h2>
 go into the worker folder and execute:

-wget -O update_worker.sh https://github.com/filthz/fact-worker-public/releases/download/base_files/update_worker.sh && sh update_worker.sh
+wget -O update_worker.sh https://github.com/filthz/fact-worker-public/releases/download/base_files/update_worker.sh && bash update_worker.sh

 your worker will be updated to the most recent version and restarted.